igloo-project/igloo-doc/source/howtos/Querying.md

 # Querying

-This page explains how to query data using OWSI-Core.
+This page explains how to query data using Igloo.

 ## How to expose queries to the web application